nautobot/nautobot/nautobot/docs/models/extras/configcontext.md

 }
 ```

-When the context data for a device at this site is rendered, the second, higher-weight data overwrite the first, resulting in the following:
+When the context data for a device at this location is rendered, the second, higher-weight data overwrite the first, resulting in the following:

 ```json
 {